 Minnesota Housing assesses each development for cost reasonableness.
 An important tool for identifying high cost developments is our predictive cost model.
 The model predicts a development's TDC per unit based on its characteristics.
-To develop the parameters for the model, we run a multivariate regression analysis on the inflation-adjusted costs and characteristics of the developments that the Agency financed between 2003 and 2017.
+To develop the parameters for the model, we run a multivariate regression analysis on the inflation-adjusted costs and characteristics of the developments that the Agency financed between 2003 and 2018.
 The analysis uses the historical data to assess the effect that each of the following factors simultaneously has on TDC per unit:

 - Activity Type:

 - New Construction

 - Extensive Rehabilitation4

 - More Limited Rehabilitation

-- o Combination of New Construction and Rehabilitation
+- Combination of New Construction and Rehabilitation

-- o Conversion/Adaptive-Reuse
+- Conversion/Adaptive-Reuse

 - Building Type:

 - Walkup

-- o Elevator
+- Elevator

-- o Townhome
+- Townhome

 - Single Family Home/Duplex

+- Number of Stories

+- Unit Size based on average number of bedrooms per unit in the development

+- Gross Square Footage

-- Other
+- Location:

+- Minneapolis or Saint Paul

+- Suburbs in Twin Cities Seven-County Metro Area

+- Greater Minnesota Large City5

+- Greater Minnesota Regional Job Center6